 Diarrhea is the presence of two or more discharges of very soft or liquid stools per day.
 It is a very frequent side effect of chemotherapy during the treatment of prostate, cervix, bowel, rectum and pancreas cancers.

-Diarrhea makes the body unable to sufficiently absorb nutrients and water.
-Unless it is treated (through diet modification and drug therapy), diarrhea can lead to serious consequences: stomach cramps, weakness, weight loss, dehydration, poor appetite and electrolyte alterations.
+Diarrhea makes the body unable to absorb nutrients and water sufficiently.
+Unless it is treated through diet modification and drug therapy, diarrhea can lead to serious consequences: stomach cramps, weakness, weight loss, dehydration, poor appetite and electrolyte alterations.

-If diarrhea is present, it is useful to make changes in the diet by following these directions:
+If diarrhea is present, it is useful to make changes in the diet with the following:

-- Drink a lot in order to replenish the lost liquids (the same indications apply in case of constipation)
+- Drink a lot in order to replenish lost liquids.
+The same indications apply in case of constipation

 - Have little snacks during the day instead of hearty meals, so that your body can digest food

-- Avoid eating foods that are too hot or too cold
+- Avoid eating food that is either too hot or too cold

 - Limit fiber consumption (reduce fruits and vegetables and avoid whole grains and legumes)

-- Eat simple, boiled or steamed, low-fat foods: plain, boiled rice and pasta, semolina soup, rice cream, crackers, breadsticks, white bread, white low-fat meat, low-fat fish
+- Eat simple, boiled or steamed, low-fat foods: plain, boiled rice and pasta, semolina soup, cream of rice, crackers, breadsticks, white bread, white low-fat meat, low-fat fish

-- Given their astringent properties, prefer the following foods: banana, peeled apple, boiled potato, boiled carrot, white rice and lemon
+- Given their astringent properties, consume the following foods – bananas, peeled apples, boiled potatoes, boiled carrots, white rice and lemons.

 With diarrhea, you should avoid: dairy products, fried, fatty and spicy foods, sweets and foods with a high content of sugar, raw fruits and vegetables, legumes, all kinds of seeds, coffee and alcohol.